CWKSC/mynote/OperatingSystem/README.md

 To solve this problem, swap blocked process out to disk So that memory space can release for new process Blocked state become Suspend state when process swapped to disk

+- Blocked (suspend to Suspend State)
+- Suspend (Activate to Ready)

+But One Process is no enough, we need to distinguish some suspend state already occur event and ready for execution

+Other the other hand, release memory is reason of swap process , not only blocked process swap, Running Process may require to suspend

+So we divide to Block/Suspend and Ready/Suspend State

+## Two Suspend States

+Two addition state of Five State Model

+- Blocked/Suspend (Event occurs to Ready/Suspend)
+- Ready/Suspend (Activate to Ready)

+ There are total Seven State:

+- New (Admit to Ready, Admit to Ready/Suspend)
+- Ready (Dispatch to Running, Suspend to Ready/Suspend)
+- Running (Timeout to Ready, Event wait to Blocked, Suspend to Ready/Suspend, Release to Exit)
+- Blocked (Event occurs to Ready, Suspend to Blocked/Suspend)
+- Blocked/Suspend (Event occurs to Ready/Suspend, Activate to Blocked)
+- Ready/Suspend (Activate to Ready)
+- Exit

+## Reason of Process Suspend

+- Swap (Release main memory to bring in new process)
+- Interactive User Request (User suspend for debugging)
+- Timing (Execute periodically)
+- Parent Process Request

+## OS Control Table

+- Memory Tables
+- I/O Tables
+- File Tables
+- Primary Process Table (and it point to Process Image)

+A lot of information need to store about each process, so we require another data structure called Process Image

+## Memory Table